milind-kopikar/konkani_collector/PROJECT_STATUS.md

-# Konkani Collector - Project Complete ✅
+cd ../# Konkani Collector - Project Complete ✅

 ## What Was Built